PubInv/PubInv/ideas/Project #42: Volumetric Colony Counting.md

 In this way, changing the position and focus of a microscope, we might be able to automatically detect colonies in a volume.
 This could be extremely efficient.

+This has been made much easier to study based on recent open source microscopes such as the [FlyPi](https://github.com/amchagas/Flypi).

 Since the volume of the dye associated with a colony may exist in multiple focal planes, this is a good candidate for algorithmic computer vision-based detection of the colony.